FactorySimPy/FactorySimPy/docs/basic_components.md

-    id="SRC2",                  # Unique identifier for the source node inter_arrival_time=0.4,     # Time between item generations (can be constant or function/generator) flow_item_type="item",      # Type of baseflowitem that the source should generate blocking=False,             # If True, waits for outgoing edge to accept item; if False, discards item if the outgoing edge is full out_edge_selection=0        # Strategy or function to select outgoing edge (can be string or callable or genrator or a constant int)
+    id="SRC2",                  # Unique identifier for the source node inter_arrival_time=0.4,     # Time between item generations (can be constant or function/generator) flow_item_type="item",      # Type of baseflowitem that the source should generate blocking=False,             # If True, waits for output edge to accept item; if False, discards item if the output edge is full out_edge_selection=0        # Strategy or function to select output edge (can be string or callable or genrator or a constant int)
 )